r2car/T2-PalmReject/README.md

 accepted contacts through a virtual multitouch touchpad so libinput keeps handling pointer acceleration, two-finger scrolling, clicking, and gestures.

+Personally, I have found it to be more reliable and functional that simply disabling the trackpad during typing.

 ## Compatibility

 Currently tested on: